atedstone/gnssice/README.md

 The GEOD track output files need to be combined together into one big file, removing the overlapping hours.

-TO BE UPDATED

-Some hints on a workable processing strategy:
-* You're going to have to use the script "iteratively" to work out the corrections to apply to new data, and which times should be excluded.
-* In the config file, comment out datasets you don't want to examine during this process. (i.e. probably everything except the new data)
-* Interrogate the resulting graph to identify periods of time to exclude and the corrections to apply.
-* Add these corrections and exclusions to the config file.
-* Re-run the script.
-* When you're finally happy with the applied corrections you can uncomment datasets in the config file to create a longer date range file, if desired.

 ## Correcting pole leans